We don’t offer board and train yet. For now, we are focused on training the team—dog and human, together.

 Listens the first time, not the fifth

-Moves with their handle, not against them
+Moves with their handler, not against them

 Can settle, focus, and stay when it matters